weaveworks/weave/README.md

 Found a bug, want to suggest a feature, or have a question?
-[File an issue](https://github.com/zettio/weave/issues), or email weave@zett.io.
+[File an issue](https://github.com/zettio/weave/issues), or email help@weave.works.
 When reporting a bug, please include which version of weave you are running, as shown by `weave version`.

 Follow weave on Twitter: